jackrosenthal/rubik-solver/README.md

 Red is top for all but red and orange front face.
 For Red Front, Yellow is on top and for Orange Front, White is on Top.
 All Rotations are defined as clockwise relative to the axis that they are rotating about.

+View `doc/plan.md` for more background and our grading rubric.